risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-string.md

 To match a literal underscore or percent sign without matching other characters, the respective character in pattern must be preceded by the escape character `\`.
 To match the escape character itself, write two escape characters: `\\`.

-`ESCAPE ''` completely disables the escape mechanism.
-RisingWave does not support specifying a custom escape character using the `ESCAPE` clause.
+You can use `ESCAPE ''` to disable the escape mechanism, but specifying a custom escape character using the `ESCAPE` clause is not supported.

 #### Examples